Prostate Power Rx

 bark?

-The extracts from pygeum bark include beta-sitosterol,
+The extracts include beta-sitosterol,

 other plant estrogens, triterpenes, and certain compounds known as ferulic